a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 To demonstrate the process of serializing a complex object to/from JSON, the `Widget` class includes attributes with as many different data types as possible.
 Additionally, the project requirements include various rules restricting which values are considered valid for the `name` and `deadline` attributes:

 <ul class="alert italics" style="font-size: 0.9em">
+    <li>The widget model contains attributes with URL, datetime, timedelta and bool data types, along with normal text fields.</li>
     <li>The widget model contains a "name" field which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</li>
-    <li>The widget model contains attributes with URL, datetime, timedelta and bool data types, along with normal text fields.</li>
+    <li>The widget model contains a "deadline" attribute which must be a datetime value where the date component is equal to or greater than the current date.
+The comparison does not consider the value of the time component when this comparison is performed.</li>
 </ul>

 Let's take a look at how these attributes are defined and how they fulfill the various project requirements: